rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 Shared storage is visible to all apps, is persistent after the app is uninstalled, and implemented as a database.
 The nearby [storage example](https://github.com/RobertFlatt/Android-for-Python/tree/main/storage) demonstrates the database insert(), delete(), and retrieve() operations.

-Shared storage is organized based on root directories Android's 'Main Storage'.
+Shared storage is organized based on root directories located in Android's 'Main Storage'.
 They are 'Music', 'Movies', 'Pictures', 'Documents', and 'Downloads'.

 No permissions are requires to read or write an app's own Shared Storage.
 Reading another app's Shared Storage requires READ_EXTERNAL_STORAGE permission.